 In addition, strength and conditioning exercises both during the season and in the off-season are important aspects of any sport.

-For more information on upper extremity injuries, or to schedule an appointment with one of our sports medicine experts, please call 1-855-89-SPORT (77678).
+For more information on upper extremity injuries, or to schedule an appointment at the UPMC Outpatient Center on Clairton Boulevard, call 877-471-0935.